This Will Destroy You: Moving on the Edges of Things and Tunnel Blanket (2009–2014)

-The band began working on their second studio album, titled Tunnel Blanket, in late 2009.
+The band began working on their third studio album, titled Tunnel Blanket, in late 2009.

 On April 1, the band posted a message on their Tumblr announcing that they had split.
 This was followed by a press release from their label, explaining the decision as being due to "uncertainty placed upon them by the behaviors and disappearances of other members."
 After it emerged that the whole incident was an April Fool's Day prank carried out by drummer Alex Bhore and Magic Bullet Records owner Brent Eyestone, Daniel Hopkins from the Dallas Observer named it as one of "the funniest april fool's day pranks in the local music scene."

 In May 2010, the band released an exclusive track titled "Their Celebrations" as part of PEACE, a compilation in aid of Amnesty International, after a request from the charity.
 The band subsequently released a two-song 12" EP titled Moving on the Edges of Things in August 2010, before embarking on a September US tour, supporting the metal group Deftones.
 This was followed by a September and October European tour, including a performance at the Incubate festival.
 A 7" single, Communal Blood, was released in December of the same year.
 This was the band's first single and featured two tracks from Tunnel Blanket.
-This has been recorded and mixed by John Congleton, and was released in Europe on May 9, 2011 on Monotreme Records, and on May 10 on Suicide Squeeze Records for the rest of the world with exception of Australia / New Zealand, as released by Hobbledehoy Record Co.
+This has been recorded and mixed by John Congleton, and was released in Europe on May 9, 2011, on Monotreme Records, and on May 10 on Suicide Squeeze Records for the rest of the world with exception of Australia / New Zealand, as released by Hobbledehoy Record Co.
 The band toured Europe in June and July to promote the record, which included an appearance at Dour Festival in Belgium.

 In March 2013, This Will Destroy You performed their first ever Australian tour, supported by Perth act Tangled Thoughts of Leaving.
 In October 2013, the band released a live album, titled Live in Reykjavik, Iceland.
 During their performance at the Crescent Ballroom in Phoenix, Arizona on March 12, 2014, the group stated that they would release an album by the end of the year.

 Another Language and departure of Jones and Bhore (2014–2016)

-On June 23, 2014, Suicide Squeeze announced This Will Destroy You's third studio album, Another Language, which was released September 16, 2014.
+On June 23, 2014, Suicide Squeeze announced This Will Destroy You's fourth studio album, Another Language, which was released September 16, 2014.

 The single from the album, "Dustism", was released on their blog on June 25.

 The band toured Australia, New Zealand and Asia in May–June 2015.

-In May 2016, a Facebook post claimed Donovan Jones and Alex Bhore had left the band.
+In May 2016, a Facebook post announced that Donovan Jones and Alex Bhore had left the band.